 Plain, functional offices are now firmly a thing of the past.
 Today’s modern office increasingly uses design in order to create an environment that employees find stimulating as well as enjoyable.

 One of the major trends of 2014 has been the eco-office.
-A fashion that is likely to continue and become ever more prominent in 2015.
+A fashion that is likely to continue and become ever more prominent in 2015 and beyond.
 Research conducted by the World Green Building Council found ‘overwhelming evidence’ that the design of an office significantly impacts the health and productivity of its employees.
 The report claimed that design features such as air quality, natural light and exposure to views of the outdoors all helped improve the health and performance of employees.
 This supported similar research published by the Journal of Organizational Behaviour, which found there is a correlation between eco-friendly work place practices and employee productivity.
 The study examined data from 5,220 French companies and found that employees who worked for a company implementing green practices were 16% more productive than their counterparts.

 Adopting eco-friendly practices is not only good for employee health and the environment, but it also helps foster sustainable attitudes in employers themselves which can subsequently lead to long term money saving gains.
 For example, if employees at green companies have been found to be more productive, then their output is likely to be greater, more profitable and more positive than the competition at traditional firms.
 In addition, employees who feel their health and happiness is valued by their employers often show improved levels of job satisfaction, meaning that businesses benefit from higher staff retention levels and hence retain more experienced staff.